Program Accreditation

 Dental Hygiene Program Mission Statement

-The Oregon Institute of Technology Dental Hygiene Program provides a humanistic learning environment that fosters respect, professionalism, innovation, and encourages critical thinking.
-Students gain experience with case-based learning, community outreach and service learning, and applied research, emphasizing evidence-based practices.
-Its mission is to educate students to become primary healthcare professionals who are well prepared to serve diverse populations in multiple roles including leadership, research, education, and entrepreneurship.
-OT Dental Hygiene graduates are empowered to become life-long learners.
+The Oregon Institute of Technology Dental Hygiene Program provides a humanistic learning environment that fosters student and graduate success through respect and professionalism, and by encouraging innovation and critical thinking.
+Its mission is to prepare students to become healthcare professionals who serve diverse populations in multiple roles including leadership, clinical and public health, research, education, and entrepreneurship.
+Oregon Tech Dental Hygiene graduates gain experience with project-based learning, community service, applied research emphasizing evidence-based practices; and are empowered to become life-long learners.

 Program Philosophy